How to Start

 Qimera provides a wobble analysis tool that allows you to dynamically adjust the echosounder and/or motion sensor configuration in a trial-and-error method to isolate causes of integration errors resulting in so-called "wobbles" in the sounding footprint results.

-The tool uses the full refraction engine so that the result you see on the screen is the result you will get in processing.
+The tool uses the full refraction engine so that the result you see on the screen is the result you can expect in processing.
 Wobble analysis operations are done using the prioritized motion sensor system.
-If you wish to perform an analysis on a secondary system, you must reprioritize these as the primary sensor for the patch test Raw Sonar Files using the Processing Settings dialog and then run the Wobble Analysis again.
+If you wish to perform an analysis on a secondary system, you must re-prioritize these as the primary sensor for the wobble test Raw Sonar Files using the Processing Settings dialog and then run the Wobble Analysis again.
 This will not overwrite the configuration changes established for the original primary sensor.

 Wobble Analysis Main Application Window

-The wobble analysis tool is meant to work in conjunction with the Qimera 4D Scene in the main Qimera application window, this is where the user can choose appropriate spatial subsets of data to examine for the purposes of analysis.
+The wobble analysis tool is meant to work in conjunction with the Qimera 4D Scene in the main Qimera application window; this is where the user can choose appropriate spatial subsets of data to examine for the purposes of analysis.
 The process begins by selecting one Raw Sonar File from the Qimera Project Sources Dock and then accessing Wobble Analysis Tool under the Tools menu.
 The Wobble Analysis Tool automatically draws a Dynamic Selection box in the Qimera 4D Scene centered on the average location of the selected line.
-Most of the functionality of Qimera is locked down when running the Wobble Analysis Tool so it is advisable to set view preferences prior to running the tool, for example, setting the color map to Copper to better highlight the color coding of footprint locations and the survey line in the scene.
+Most of the functionality of Qimera is locked when running the Wobble Analysis Tool so it is advisable to set view preferences prior to running the tool.
+For example, setting the color map to Copper to better highlight the color coding of footprint locations and the survey line in the scene.
 In Qimera version 2.1, the wobble analysis controls and plots are now integrated into the main application.
 This allows use of the wobble analysis and the scene to be more seamless.
 The user can also float the Plot or Control window allowing for a more customized experience.
 When the wobble analysis tool is off, the control docks are automatically hidden to reduce clutter.

-The majority of the user interaction for a patch test calibration is done in the Patch Test main window.
-It has 3 main areas, as described in the Display and Control section below.
-A toolbar at the top of the window controls the view of the sounding plot and buttons at the bottom control save and exit of the tool.
+The majority of the user interaction for a wobble calibration is done in the wobble analysis control window.
+It has 2 main areas, as described in the section below.
+A toolbar at the top of the window controls the ability to save and exit the tool.

 - Transmit beam is positive forward: This specifies the sign convention of the transmitter beam angle for sensors that allow for steering of the transmitter beam pattern in the fore-aft direction.